nico-amsterdam/cakephp-stimulus-example1/README.md

 # CakePHP with Stimulus.js

 A demo showing [Stimulus](https://stimulusjs.org) and [CakePHP](https://cakephp.org) 3.x working together.
-As example, it shows partial page rendering; replacing and/or adding server-side generated HTML snippets on the web page.
+As example, it shows partial page rendering; replacing/adding server-side generated HTML snippets on the web page.

 [See it here](https://cakephp-stimulusjs.herokuapp.com)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nico-amsterdam/cakephp-stimulus-example1)

+## Why Stimulus

 What Stimulus does can be done with other javascript libraries as well, but what I like is:
 - The HTML is not cluttered with script code or vague class names